delian7/partner/README.md

 + create - makes @contact a new Contact (from model) taking parameters and renders alert based on delivery success

 ####Application_controller
 Currently filled with pundit code for authorization.
-Available if we need it later.
+Available if we need it later.  <a href="http://www.oit.uci.edu/help/webauth/webauth_instructions.html">Prevents CSRF attacks by raising an exception, as suggested in Webauth documentation.</a>

 ###3.
 Views